The Sanctuary, Thailand

 Iconic jungle and beach retreat for detoxing, healing and hanging out

-Set on a tropical bay and backed by lush jungle on the gorgeous east coast of Koh Phangan, the iconic Sanctuary Thailand has been delivering inspired retreats for over 20 years.
+In a nutshell: Set on a tropical bay and backed by lush jungle on the gorgeous east coast of Koh Phangan, the iconic Sanctuary Thailand has been delivering inspired retreats for over 20 years.
 Come for supportive detox retreats, yoga and Pilates holidays, wellness and creative workshops, top notch visiting healers and a hugely relaxing, low-key atmosphere.
 The retreat centres around a renowned vegetarian and vegan beachfront restaurant and has some of the friendliest staff in Thailand.
 Regulars return again and again and first-timers often extend their planned stays by days and even weeks.
+Virtual Journeys available.

 The world-renowned healers that visit at different times of the year.
 Every Sunday they meet at the Tea Temple to tell people about the treatments they offer: from tarot readings to profoundly healing massages, energy work to astrology.
 Their treatments aren’t included in the programmes, but a visit to one of them can be a life-changing experience.